 Although ethics is becoming a major issue in the current landscape of ICT, most of the contributions so far have dealt with recommendations, advice or hard-wired ethical principles.
 However major challenges still hold.
-First, ethical principles are difficult to implement due to automatic situation assessment limits: indeed a contextual evaluation is necessary in each particular case and general rules fail to apply.
-Moreover, from a philosophical point-of-view, there are numerous ethical frameworks and none of them is "better" than the others.
-As far as applications are concerned, ICT systems are more and more open and decentralized, and involve autonomous artificial agents interacting with other agents, human operators or users.
-For such systems novel and original methods are needed to address contextual ethical decision-making.
+First, ethical theories are themselves difficult to implement with operational ethical principles.
+Second, operational ethical principles are difficult to implement due to automatic situation assessment limits.
+General rules fail to assess a situation and contextual evaluation should be used for each particular situation.
+Third, from a philosophical point-of-view, there are numerous ethical principals and none of them is better than the others making difficult to choose the one to implement.
+Finally, as far as applications are concerned, ICT systems are more and more open and decentralized, and involve autonomous artificial agents interacting with other agents, human operators or users.
+As ethics is an individual notion shaped on culture, context and personal experiences, novel and original methods are needed to address contextual ethical decisionmaking for such collective systems.

-Indeed it is of first importance to equip autonomous systems with some means to dynamically regulate and adapt their behaviors with ethical references, because artificial agents may encounter new situations, interact with agents based on different design principles, act on behalf of human beings or share decisions with them and share common resources.
-Considering this broad context and the need to avoid hard-wired ethical behaviors, the central question is "how to implement ethical behaviors that can vary under different circumstances?"
-Moreover the management of ethical conflicts, should they stem from a single or different ethical frameworks, is an issue that must be considered.
+Indeed it is of first importance to equip autonomous systems with some means to dynamically regulate and adapt their behaviours with ethical references.
+The reasons are that artificial agents may encounter new situations, interact with agents based on different design principles, act on behalf of human beings or share decisions with them and share common resources.
+Considering this broad context and the need to avoid hard-wired ethical behaviours, the central question is "how to implement ethical behaviours that can vary under different circumstances?"
+Moreover, one must consider the management of ethical conflicts, should they stem from a single or different ethical frameworks.
 Indeed, as autonomous agents interact with humans and/or other agents, it is of first importance to address the conflicts that may arise inside one agent, between one agent and a human operator or user, and, finally, between several agents including humans or not.

-This paper aims at presenting the ETHICAA project (Ethics and Autonomous Agents, http://ethicaa.org).
-Its objective is to define what should be an autonomous entity that could manage ethical conflicts, considering both the philosophical problem of the moral consciousness of machines and the difficulties raised by ethical implementations based on formal logical systems.
-Even if there is no "good" solution to ethical conflicts, the ETHICAA project will propose conflict management modes based on the assessment of the arguments and values at stake for agent systems featuring ethical behaviors.
+The work reported in this paper is part of the ETHICAA project (Ethics and Autonomous Agents)1.
+The objective of ETHICAA is to define what should be an autonomous entity that could manage ethical conflicts, considering both the philosophical problem of the moral consciousness of machines and the difficulties raised by ethical implementations based on formal logical systems.
+Even if there is no right solution to ethical conflicts, the ETHICAA project aims at proposing conflict management modes based on the assessment of the arguments and values at stake for agent systems featuring ethical behaviours.
+In this paper, we present various practical case studies of ethical conflicts and highlight what their main system and decision features are.
+This gathering of requirements is a first step towards the definition of the conflict management framework envisionned in the project.